top of page

 Q. How long does the report take to produce?

-A. Reports typically take 1-2 weeks to prepare.
+A. Reports typically take two weeks to prepare.
 I will send you a draft before the feedback session, so you can review it for any factual errors or concerns about the content.

 Q. How should I prepare for the assessment?

 A: No specific preparation is needed.
-However, you might find it helpful to look through old photos or writings to refresh your memory about your early life.
+However, you might find it helpful to look through old photos or writings to refresh your memory about your childhood and adolescence.
 If you'd like to jot down any notes, I’m happy to review them.

 Q. Is the assessment confidential?